 African Americans have dealt with inequalities that have burdened their abilities to build wealth.
 Institutional differences have resulted in longstanding discrimination creating more incredible financial hardships.
 I am hopeful that the widespread protests across our country this year will result in a far more equal playing field, removing barriers to financial equality.
 Economists have talked about our country’s more significant economic growth potential if Black Americans, 13% of our US population, could grow at parity.
 Our recommendations:

 When developing your short-term and long-term financial goals, it is a good idea to visit a financial advisor who is a Certified Financial Planner (CFP), which you can read here.
 Some advisors may be more interested in selling you financial products.
 However, seek out a CFP who has a fiduciary duty to serve you in your best interests.
 While there are less than 4% of financial advisors of color, their growth of 12% exceeds that of all CFPs, according to the CFP Board.

 2. Emergency Funds

-The emergency fund is a great place to start.
+Establishing an emergency fund is a great place to start.
 Where possible, use automatic savings features available at work or through digital banking.
 Set aside separate savings account for this purpose.
 Aim for at least six months’ liquidity to have a buffer for your essential costs: food, rent, or home payments (mortgage, utilities, and such).
 However, this pandemic proves that a year’s worth of savings may be more prudent for unexpected financial emergencies.
 Invest these savings in securities such as a more liquid cash-equivalent money market deposit account (MMDA), FDIC-insured.
-For more on emergency funds, please read here.

 3. Plan Early For Your Children’s College Education